rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ### Side Note about the `any` type

 `any` type is a little crazy.
 It behaves like the _top_ (you can assign any other type to it).
-It is also behaves like the _bottom_ (it can be assigned to any other type, maybe except of _never_).
+It also behaves like the _bottom_ (it can be assigned to any other type, maybe except of _never_).
-The bottom type supposed to be empty, this one clearly is not.
+The bottom type is supposed to be empty, this one clearly is not.

-_As the result any value can have any type._
+_As a result, any value can have any type._

 We should have some fun with this.